Skip to content

 How to maintain vegetation, safely

-It's your responsibility to maintain the trees and vegetation around the service wire (the line that carries electricity from the pole to your home) and transformer boxes near your property.
-The height of trees and vegetation in this area should be at least one metre below the service wire, and shrubs and plants near transformer boxes must have three meters clearance on all sides.
+It's your responsibility to maintain the trees and vegetation around the service wire and transformer boxes near your property.
+The service wire is the line that carries electricity from the pole to your home.
+The trees and vegetation in this area should have at least one metre of clearance around the line.
+Shrubs and plants near transformer boxes must have at least three meters clearance on all sides.

 Planting near power lines

-There are some special considerations when planting near power lines to help avoid potential issues, like the tree falling on the power line during a storm, or growing into the line.
+When planting near power lines you’ll need to plan ahead to help avoid potential issues, like the tree falling on the power line during a storm or growing into the line.

-Here are some important tips to follow before you purchase new trees or hedges for your property:
+Before you purchase new trees or hedges for your property follow these tips:

 Planting near transformer boxes

-Padmounted transformer boxes are the metal boxes located on top of concrete pads at ground level.
-They're often found near sidewalks, roads, and in alleyways.
 In the event of an outage or emergency, we need to access these boxes quickly and easily.
-This means you must not construct fences, walls, or structures that inhibit access to the transformer box.
+This means you’ll need to keep the area clear of fences, walls, landscaping or structures that prevent access to the transformer box.

 padmount transformer safety limits

-Here are some important tips to follow before you plant near a transformer box:
+Follow these important tips before you plant near a transformer box:

 • Select plants that won't interfere with the transformer, such as shrubs that grow to a maximum height of two to three metres.